+Fomalhaut is south of the sun’s path, and even farther east than Saturn.
+From the Northern Hemisphere, at about 8 to 9 p.m., you’ll find Fomalhaut peeking out at you just above the southeast horizon.
+See it on the chart above?
+No other bright star sits so low in the southeast in the evening at this time of year.
+From this hemisphere, Fomalhaut dances close to the southern horizon until well after midnight on these autumn nights.
+It reaches its highest point for the night in the southern sky at roughly 11 p.m. local time (midnight daylight saving time).
+At mid-northern latitudes, Fomalhaut sets in the southwest around 2:30 to 3:30 a.m. local time (3:30 to 4:30 a.m. daylight saving time).

 Fomalhaut is a bright white star.
-It dances close the southern horizon until well after midnight on these early autumn nights.
-Fomalhaut reaches its highest point for the night in the southern sky at roughly 11 p.m. local time (12 midnight daylight-saving time).
-At mid-northern latitudes, Fomalhaut sets in the southwest at roughly 2:30 a.m. local time (3:30 a.m. local daylight-saving time).

-Fomalhaut is sometimes called the loneliest star because it is the brightest star in an otherwise empty-looking part of the sky.
-It is also sometimes called the Lonely One, or the Solitary One, or sometimes the Autumn Star.
+In skylore, you sometimes see it called the Lonely One, or the Solitary One, or sometimes the Autumn Star.
 Depending on whose list you believe, Fomalhaut is either the 17th or the 18th brightest star in the sky.

 Roughly translated from Arabic, Fomalhaut’s name means mouth of the fish or whale.

 By the way, Fomalhaut is famous in astronomical science as the first star with a visible exoplanet.
 Click here for more about Fomalhaut and its planet, Fomalhaut b or Dagon

 Bottom line: Go outside around mid-evening, and learn to keep company with Fomalhaut – brightest star in the constellation Piscis Austrinus, the Southern Fish – sometimes called the loneliest star.
 In 2019, Fomalhaut has company.
 Both Jupiter and Saturn are near it in the sky.